 The Tribune Gustave Ganay has been fitted with a roof and a VIP room.
 Its seating has been reconfigured and enlarged (23,000 places) to bring it in line with UEFA standards and the rake adjusted to improve the spectators' view of the pitch.

-As of spring 2014 work has also finished on the two Virages, which have enlarged seating, greater leg room and roofs.
-The last part of the Vélodrome, the Tribune Jean Bouin, has been razed and rebuilt from the foundations up.
-It is still being worked on and remains closed.
-Renovation on the Vélodrome should be completed by summer 2014.
+The two Virages now have enlarged seating, greater leg room and roofs.
+And the Tribune Jean Bouin, has been razed and rebuilt from the foundations up.

 Founded in 1899, OM - whose motto, "Droit au But", means "Straight to the Goal" - is the most decorated club in French football history and still remains the only French team ever to win the UEFA Champions League, in 1992-3, when Olympique de Marseille beat AC Milan 1-0 in Munich.